medyassinekhlif/open-generative-studios/README.md

 #### Production Architecture

 The target deployment is multi-cloud, leveraging the strengths of each provider.
-Their choice does not rest solely on technical criteria — maturity of the ecosystem was also decisive: years of production use, reference documentation, and active communities capable of providing substantive answers constitute factors reducing exposure to operational risks.
+Their choice does not rest solely on technical criteria - maturity of the ecosystem was also decisive: years of production use, reference documentation, and active communities capable of providing substantive answers constitute factors reducing exposure to operational risks.

 **Deployment topology:**

 - **DigitalOcean Droplet** hosts the system core: the web application, five pipeline services, and Redis.
 This grouping reduces inter-service latency and guarantees homogeneous deployment of the entire compute chain.
 Target machine: Ubuntu 24.04 LTS Droplet in region FRA1 (Frankfurt), with 4 GB RAM, 2 vCPUs, and 80 GB SSD.
 Each service being encapsulated in an independent Docker container communicating via Redis queues, no code-level dependency exists between them.
-Consolidation on a single Droplet is an infrastructure choice for the current stage; at scale, each service can be deployed on a dedicated Droplet with adapted resources, without modifying application code.
+Consolidation on a single Droplet is an infrastructure choice for the current stage.
+At scale, each service can be deployed on a dedicated Droplet with adapted resources, without modifying application code.

 - **Azure App Service** hosts the admin dashboard, fully decoupled from the Droplet: it communicates directly with Supabase and MongoDB Atlas, and remains operational even in the event of a generation pipeline failure.